Are you starting a new Youtube channel and you cannot decide on what is the best camera for shooting your first vlog?

 Now, why older models should not be considered, despite having better image quality than any alternative in the digital compact category?
 They all lack vlogging features.

 It is important to notice, that only the newest model Sony RX100 Mark VII has both external mic input and flip-up screen.
-While flip-up screen was added to Sony RX100 Mark VI, it took them another iteration in the form of Sony RX100 Mark VII to add an external mic input.
+While the flip-up screen was added to Sony RX100 Mark VI, it took them another iteration in the form of Sony RX100 Mark VII to add an external mic input.

 So don’t go for older models if you need it.

-In conclusion, despite the high price tag, Sony is definitely the best choice given you want a small compact camera you can put to your pocket.
+In conclusion, despite the high price tag, Sony is the best choice given you want a small compact camera you can put to your pocket.
 And you want to have the best image quality in the digital compact category.

 In case you are curious, check out the newest model on Amazon below: